|What are the models and why use them over commercial models?|

 |The US Model

 The main strength of the US model is that it is probably the best approximation of the U.S. economy available.
 It has been extensively tested and analyzed, and unlike commercial models, it does not have to be subjectively adjusted to produce accurate forecasts.
 You can have more confidence using the model than using commercial models that the results are actually telling you something about how the macroeconomy works.
 Commercial models are not even consistently estimated, even though consistent techniques have been available for over 50 years, whereas the US model has been consistently estimated from its beginning.
 The past forecasting record of the model is updated each quarter, so the user always has a complete record of how the model has done.
-The four-quarter-ahead mean absolute error is currently 1.32 percentage points for the real GDP growth forecasts and 0.76 percentage points for the inflation forecasts (116 forecasts---the first one dated September 23, 1983).
+The first forecast is dated September 23, 1983.
 See The Forecasting Record of the US Model.

 The MC Model